 The bill aims to clarify the authority for cities and tribal governments in Washington State to mutually agree to extend urban governmental services beyond city boundaries to tribal lands that are characterized by urban development.
 This is intended to ensure compliance with the Growth Management Act.
-A new section is added to the existing law, allowing such agreements to be made by December 31, 2028, between a federally recognized Indian tribe and a city, facilitating the provision of urban services to properties within the tribe's jurisdiction that are adjacent to city boundaries.
+A new section is added to the existing law, allowing such agreements to be made by December 31, 2028, between a federally recognized Indian tribe and a city for the provision of urban services to properties within the tribe's jurisdiction that are adjacent to the city.

 Statutes affected: Original Bill: 36.70A.110